itchyny/lightline.vim/README.md

 Now, you look into a help file to find the marks annoying.
 Help files are read-only and no-modifiable?
-We know, of cource!
+We know, of course!
 ![lightline.vim - tutorial](https://raw.github.com/itchyny/lightline.vim/master/image/tutorial/8.png)
 OK, so you again edit your .vimrc.
 ```vim